ibm-cloud-architecture/refarch-cloudnative-netflix-zuul/README.md

 - _(Optional)_ Apache Maven is used for an alternate build system.
 [Click for instructions](https://maven.apache.org/install.html).

 #### Build the Application Component
-1. Run one of the provided build scripts to compile the Java code, package it into a runnable JAR, and build the Docker image.
-Run either
-        `./build-mvn.sh`
-  or
-        `./build-gradle.sh`
-  to run the Maven or Gradle builds, respectively.
-Both build packages produce the same output, however both build files are provided for convenience of the user.
+1. Build the application.
+A utility script is provided to easily build using either Gradle (default) or Maven.
+You can optionally specify the `-d` parameter to build the associated Docker image as well.
+The default Gradle build instructions use a Gradle wrapper requiring no further installation.
+The Maven build instructions require Maven to be installed locally.

+    1.1 Build the application using Gradle:
+      ```
+      ./build-microservice.sh [-d]
+      ```

+    1.1 Build the application using Maven:
+      ```
+      ./build-microservice.sh -m [-d]
+      ```

 #### Run the Application Component Locally
 1. You will need a local [Eureka](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-eureka) application instance running to connect to, from which Zuul will proxy requests to additional service instances.